gernest/sydent-go/README.md

+ # sydent-go

- port of sydent to go using postgres as the data store
+ port of [sydent](https://github.com/matrix-org/sydent) to go using postgres as the data store.